KMKfw/kmk_firmware/docs/en/scanners.md

     ]
 ```

-On the top left side of a standard split keyboard `coord_mapping`, right below that you see a split keyboard where `RotaryioEncoder` and `MatrixScanner` (the default scanner) are used.
+Note that in both examples, the left-side indexes count from 0 to 29 for the first five rows.
+But the right side of the first (single scanner) example starts at 30 (in the top right corner) and ends at 59 in the center.

-In the single scanner example, we used to count from 0 to 29 while the top right side starts at 30.
+With the addition of the `RotaryioEncoder` scanner, the left side has 2 additional keys (30 and 31) causing the right side to start at 32 and count to 61 in the center, with two more keys at the bottom (62 and 63).
-With the addition of the encoder scanner, the left side has 2 additional keys making it count up to 31 and the right side would then start at 32 and count to 63.
+**This means that keys 30, 31, 62, and 63 are for the encoders.**

-This means that keys 30, 31, 62, and 63 are for encoders.
+Notice that, despite the visual layout, all of the encoder keys are at the **_end_** of the array.
+This is because `RotaryioEncoder` was **_after_** `MatrixScanner` **_in the list_** when the `keyboard.matrix` was assigned. (see example in the previous section above)

-Notice that all of the encoders are at the end of the array, because we put the encoder scanner after the matrix scanner in `keyboard.matrix`.
+Therefore, 4 more key codes can be added in the corresponding places in the `keyboard.keymap`, and they will be assigned to the encoders' actions.

-Therefore, we need to add 4 more key codes in the corresponding places of our `keyboard.keymap`, they will be used for the encoders.
+Also note, it may be necessary to configure `Split().split_offset` when configuring your own `coord_mapping` to make sure that the encoders are assigned properly.
+The value will usually be the first/lowest index value of the right side.
+In the case of the second example above, the offset value would be 32, but this also depends on your `coord_mapping` layout.